 Ms. Becker said every non-profit fulfills the niche or the gap in meeting the needs of these people and this is what she is after.
 She does not want to replace what somebody else is doing.

-Ms. Ambrosino asked if any of the \$260,000 in projected match grant funding is committed or is still pending.
+Ms. Ambrosino asked if any of the \$260,000 in grant funding committed or is still pending.

 Ms. Becker said most of it is pending but she's been getting a lot of good response coming back.